TomasVotruba/tomasvotruba.com/source/_posts/2020/2020-02-03-how-to-run-rector-and-phpstan-on-huge-project-in-3-seconds-with-phpstorm.md

 tweet_image: "/assets/images/posts/2020/external_tools_rector.gif"
 ---

 Let's say we have a reasonably big codebase, like Rector, with over 70 000 lines of code.
-Projects I consults lately usually fit int 200-600 000 lines of code, though.
+Projects I consult lately usually fit into 200-600 000 lines of code, though.
 But let's take Rector as the baseline, as that's the project we have data for.

 We add a new feature, change test, fix a bug, 300 added lines, 200 removed.